Dudley Johnson (British Army officer): Military career

 On 4 November 1918 at Sambre Canal, France, the 2nd Infantry Brigade, of which the 2nd Battalion, The Royal Sussex Regiment formed part, was ordered to cross by the lock south of Catillon.
 The position was strong and the assaulting and bridging parties were halted on arrival at the waterway 100 yards from the canal by a heavy barrage.
 At this point Lieutenant-Colonel Johnson arrived and personally led an assault but heavy fire again broke up the attack.
 He reorganized the assaulting and bridging parties and this time effected a crossing but the success of this dangerous operation was entirely due to his splendid leadership.

 Between the wars he attended the Staff College, Camberley from 1923 to 1924 and held a number of instruction and staff posts before being appointed commanding officer of the 2nd Battalion, North Staffordshire Regiment in 1928.
-He commanded the 12th (Secunderabad) Infantry Brigade in 1933 and became General Officer Commanding (GOC) of the 4th Division from 1938 to 1940.
+He was promoted to colonel on 12 April 1932, with seniority backdated to 29 December 1927.
+He commanded the 12th (Secunderabad) Infantry Brigade in 1933, was promoted to the temporary rank of brigadier on 1 July 1933 while employed in this role, and on 7 January 1938 was promoted to major general and became general officer commanding (GOC) of the 4th Infantry Division.

 He was replaced as divisional commander after the Battle of Dunkirk in June 1940 and made GOC Aldershot Command later on in 1940 before becoming Inspector of Infantry in 1941.
 He retired in 1944 and was Colonel of the South Wales Borderers from 1944 to 1949.

 His Victoria Cross is displayed at the South Wales Borderers Museum, Brecon, Powys, Wales.